yahyobek1187/converter/replit.md

 - Provides user-friendly interface with inline keyboards for conversion options
 - Manages the conversation flow and file handling for documents, images, audio, and video files
 - Includes proper error handling and user feedback in user's preferred language
-- Features automatic language detection and selection on first use
+- Features intelligent language selection: shows language menu only on first /start, then uses /language command for changes

 ## File Converter (`utils/converters.py`)
 - Centralized conversion logic with support for multiple file formats